 In 2014/2015 we collected 1.71 million donations from volunteer blood donors.

 The average adult has around 5 trillion red blood cells in one litre of blood.
 Which means you have on average 25 trillion red cells running around inside you, although 25 million (or 0.1%) of them die every day.
 That works out at roughly 300 a second.

 William Harvey was the first physician to discover that blood circulates round the body back in 1628.
 Sir Christopher Wren (St Paul's Cathedral Christopher Wren) actually injected fluids into the circulation of animals, using an instrument invented by the aforementioned Mr Harvey.

-46 year later (1946) the Blood Transfusion Service was formed.
-In 1996 the National Blood Service was formed to collect and provide blood supplies for all the hospitals in England and North Wales.
-We then merged with UK Transplant to create NHS Blood and Transplant.
+In 1946 the National Blood Transfusion Service was formed.
+In 1996 the organisation became the National Blood Service to collect and provide blood supplies for all the hospitals in England and North Wales.
+In 2005 the National Blood Service merged with UK Transplant to create NHS Blood and Transplant.